ddambreville/easy_plot/Read_me.txt

 - [[row of figure]-[column of figure]] is the location of the figure on the window.
 For example [1-1] is the first figure
 - [title of figure] is the title of the figure
-- [label on X axis] is the label on the X axis
-- [unit of X axis] is the unity of data on the X axis
 - [label on Y axis] is the label on the Y axis
 - [unit on Y axis] is the unity of data on the Y axis
 - [grid on X] is True if you want grid on X axis, False else